MT Water Quality Mini Grants

 - Priority will be given to:

-- New or pilot projects, before repeated projects
+- New or pilot education and outreach projects

 - New entities to the mini-grant program